RobertH1993/LibreNMSAPI/README.md

 LibreNMS is a fully featured network monitoring system that provides a wealth of features and device support.

 ## Installation
-Add the folder LibreNMSAPI to your project this way it can be used as module
+Add the folder LibreNMSAPI to your project this way it can be used as module.

 ## Quick start
-To begin import the API and create an instance of the LibreNMSAPI class
+To begin import the API and create an instance of the LibreNMSAPI class.

 ``` python
 from LibrenmsAPI.LibreNMSAPI import LibreNMSAPI